 renderings site plan photos

-The Montclair station is part of the currently unfunded portion of the Foothill Gold Line from Glendora to Montclair, and will be located at the Montclair TransCenter, just east of Monte Vista Avenue and north of Arrow Highway.
+The Montclair station is part of the currently unfunded portion of the Foothill Gold Line from Glendora to Montclair.
+The future station will be located at the Montclair TransCenter, just east of Monte Vista Avenue and north of Arrow Highway.
 The Gold Line station will be a center platform station, with light rail tracks on either side (one for westbound and one for eastbound trains) and will be located to the north of the existing Metrolink platforms.
 A connection will be built between the Gold Line and Metrolink platforms via the existing pedestrian tunnel to facilitate pedestrian movement between systems.

 The current 1,600-space parking lot will be shared with Metrolink and the Gold Line, and include new accommodations with charging stations for EVs, bicycle parking, and improvements to the bus and drop off areas.
 Once completed, four tracks will run through the City of Montclair within one shared corridor – two light rail tracks on the north side for the Gold Line and two Metrolink/freight tracks on the south.
 While they will share the rail corridor, light rail trains and freight/Metrolink trains do not share tracks or stations.

 Minimal permanent changes are anticipated in the City of Montclair, and will include a new light rail bridge over Monte Vista Ave, new walls and fencing along the light rail corridor, and new overhead lines to power the more than 200 Gold Line trains anticipated to run daily.

 Once completed, a trip from Montclair to Pasadena will take approximately 38 minutes and further to downtown Los Angeles will take approximately 67 minutes.